vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 See the [infrastructure requirements](../requirements/infrastructure.md) page for a full list of what you need to run various parts of the Vega toolchain.

 ## Use the pre-built binaries
 One way to set up a Vega node is to use the pre-built binaries.
+You'll use: Vega, Vega Wallet, Visor (optional - for easier protocol upgrades), and data node (optional).

 Find them under [Vega core releases](https://github.com/vegaprotocol/vega/releases).